 Carol singers interrupted the stroll.
 Nice interruption.
 One lady made a bee-line for me.
 Could not believe someone was walking along wearing just a short-sleeved shirt.
 Said I was “hot”.
 Gave me a hug.
 It’s been a while since someone has referred to me as hot.
 I’m just hoping she wasn’t thinking of me as a radiator 🙂

-Ended up at a friend of RomanM’s, where we had a chat, a little horilka, and lots of brinja.
+Ended up at a friend of Roman’s, where we had a chat, a little horilka, and lots of brinja.

 This chap used to put on bombs and missiles to the MIG aircraft, that would have dropped them on me in Germany.

 Huge character.
 Used to be a coal-miner.
-Good chat.
+Good craic.